rnat697/FractalGeneration/README.md

 # FractalGeneration
 University individual assignment to produce fractal generation of Julia Sets and generate an animation.
-(ENGGEN 313, 2020)
+(Introduction to Engineering Computation and Software Development, 2020)

 #### Author: Rachel Nataatmadja